Where to Buy Flaxseed Oil Online

 Although the oil is higher in omega-3, many people prefer ground flax meal for the balance of exceptional lignan content, dietary fiber, many vitamins and minerals and still being a good serving of omega-3 fatty acids.

-Omega Nutrition make an excellent cold milled and this excellent cold milled and organic ground flax that is very good value and goes well on breakfast cereals and in smoothies or yogurt.
-And, if you use it as regularly as I do, Bob’s Red Mill have a discounted four pack of organic golden flax seed meal.
+Spectrum Essentials make an excellent cold milled and this excellent cold milled and organic ground flax that is very good value and goes well on breakfast cereals and in smoothies or over fruit and yogurt.

 It is vital to store flaxseed oil or ground flax in the fridge once you open them to preserve their freshness and potency.
 Some people even store ground flax in the freezer to minimize any chance of oxidization.

 It’s generally advised to use the oil within a month of opening it and the ground seeds ideally within two weeks.
 Flaxseed oil capsules will last a little longer, but for best results you would be using them regularly anyway.

 I hope this guide on what to look for when buying flaxseed oil and ground flax meal has been helpful.
 Next is a look at a good dosage to take and whether there are any side effects of using flaxseed oil.